baijum/essential-go/sphinx/testing.rst

 Summary
 -------

-This chapter explained writing tests using the *testing* package.
-It covered how to mark a test as a failure, logging, skipping, and parallel running.
-Also, it briefly touched upon sub-tests.
+This chapter explained how to write tests using the *testing* package.
+It covered how to mark a test as a failure, how to log messages, how to skip tests, and how to run tests in parallel.
+It also briefly mentioned sub-tests.